A Motivic Pairing and the Mellin Transform in Function Fields: Product Formulas for Exp and Log

 where the map $\delta_{1,\bz}^M$ serves as a replacement of integration.
 It is likely that the more natural way to state Theorem \ref{T:Carlitz Prod Formula} and Corollary \ref{C:Carlitz zeta prod} is using $n$-dimensional vectors.
 However, we have chosen to state the theorem after projecting onto the last coordinate to highlight the analogy between our formulas and the Mellin transform formula. \end{remark}

 \begin{remark} Here we briefly describe how we can recover function field gamma values using $\delta_{1,\bz}^M$.
-Set $\bz = \delta_0^N(H_n)$ ($H_n$ is an Anderson-Thakur polynomial \cite[\S 4.8]{GND20b}) which is a modified version of Anderson and Thakur's special point.
+Set $\bz = \delta_1^N(H_n)$ ($H_n$ is an Anderson-Thakur polynomial \cite[\S 4.8]{GND20b}) which is Anderson and Thakur's special point.
 Then a short calculation gives

 Note that this is the first term of the expansion given in \eqref{E:Gm(1,1) formula}. \end{remark}

 \begin{example} In this example we sketch an application of our theorems to a specific $t$-module whose logarithm evaluates to give Carlitz multiple zeta values (MZVs).
 There are substantial details which go into this construction which are explained elsewhere, thus here we merely provide a sketch and describe how our theorems relate to it (see particularly \cite[Ex.
 5.4.2]{CM19b} and \cite[Ex.
 6.2]{GND20b}).
 We emphasize that this is a specific example of a general phenomenon; it should be possible to use this approach for a general MZV and we plan to explore this theme in more detail in a future project.